Killing of Jonathan Diller: Suspects

-The suspect who allegedly shot Diller was named as Guy Rivera (born April 1991) of Flushing, New York.
-New York City mayor Eric Adams stated Rivera had a lengthy criminal record with 21 prior arrests, including 9 felonies.
+The suspect who allegedly shot Diller was named as then-34-year-old Guy Rivera (born February 10, 1990) of Flushing, New York.
+Rivera also had ties to both the Long Island City and Woodside neighborhoods in Queens.
+New York City mayor Eric Adams stated Rivera had a lengthy criminal record with 21 prior arrests, including 9 felonies, dating back to 2009.
 He was arrested in 2011 for assault and robbery, and was sentenced to three-and-a-half years in prison after pleading guilty.
 He was arrested again in 2015, for possession of a controlled substance, and received a sentence of six years.
 He was additionally convicted of a hate crime for throwing feces and urine at correctional officers while imprisoned.
 He was released in 2021 after serving nearly five years.
 Rivera's mother, Keshia Gilyard, said Rivera was distrustful of law enforcement after his multiple prison terms.

 Lindy Jones, who police stated was the driver of the Kia Soul, had 14 prior arrests, dating back to 2001 when he was charged with attempted murder and robbery in a case wherein he was accused of shooting a man three times.
 He was sentenced to ten years' imprisonment in 2003 in relation to that case, and was released in 2013.
 At the time of Diller's killing, Jones was out on $75,000 bail after being charged with second-degree criminal possession of a weapon for allegedly having a loaded firearm in Far Rockaway in April 2023.

-Investigation
+Investigation and legal proceedings

 On March 27, 2024, Jones was charged with two counts of second-degree criminal possession of a weapon and two counts of third-degree criminal possession of a weapon.
 Prosecutors said a loaded 9mm pistol—a separate weapon from the one used in the shooting—was found inside the Kia, and that the pistol was "defaced, with the serial number scratched off."
 He potentially faces 15 years in prison for these weapons charges, as well as 15 years for the separate weapons charges from 2023.
 These terms would be served consecutively.
 Jones told police that he did not know Rivera, stating that he had picked up the alleged shooter as a hitchhiker.
 Due to a perceived risk of absconding, Jones was remanded without bail.
 At his arraignment on April 16, he pleaded not guilty to the charges.

 After undergoing surgery for his wounds, Rivera was charged on March 28 with first-degree murder of a police officer, first-degree attempted murder, and criminal possession of a weapon.
 He faces life imprisonment without the possibility of parole if found guilty.
 Rivera is being represented by lawyers from the Legal Aid Society.
 According to prosecutors, an X-ray performed during Rivera's hospitalization discovered a shiv hidden in his rectum.
 Rivera suffered potentially permanent nerve damage as a result of being shot.

+Jury selection in the trial of Rivera began on March 4, 2026.